dgestep/big-code-bang/README.md

  each application.

 ### Server Side Configuration
 _resources/server_project.properties_

+The properties below are used to generate the source code for the server-side projects.
+The values supplied are examples.
+It is expected that you provide your own values for your project.

 **Note:** All properties are String values and must be surrounded by double quotes.